Caen's Lair

 "I'll take that as a yes," said Rin under her breath, then louder, "we mean you no harm.
 We only want to talk to you."

 The lights went back on with the slight crackle of electrical discharge, and a few people blinked their eyes open, looking around as though disoriented by where they found themselves.
 As far as Tump could tell though, nothing had changed.
-If the electrical failing was, as he'd been assured yesterday, a fairly common occurence, then even the timing of this was easily dismissed.
+If the electrical failing was, as he'd been assured yesterday, a fairly common occurrence, then even the timing of this was easily dismissed.
 They were just playing children's games.

 "Why are you in this house?"